-Operating budget: \$/year, including:
+• Оре erating budget : \$ /year, includin g:

-Library/Media Budget: \$/year
+• Library/Media Budget: \$ /year

-\$ for marketing in year (s)
+• \$ for marketir ng in year (s)

 • Other: \$ for in year(s)

-0 Totals:
+Tot als:

 Recurring costs = \$/yr.
 One-time costs = \$

-- Send the three-page concept paper, including narrative and resource needs, to Beth Wells - Academic Affairs will review the concept and work with the faculty proposing it to ensure that: - There are data to support the need for the proposed new program - There are data to document market demand for the graduates - Any cross-departmental collaborations needed have been established to mutual satisfaction of the faculties and departments involved - An environmental scan has been done to identify and address potential program duplication, per MHEC - Once the concept and concept paper have been reviewed and approved by Academic Affairs, they will send it to the Program Concept Group for review.
+- Send the three-page concept paper, including narrative and resource needs, to Beth Wells - Academic Affairs will review the concept and work with the faculty proposing it to ensure that: - There are data to support the need for the proposed new program - There are data to document market demand for the graduates - o Any cross-departmental collaborations needed have been established to mutual satisfaction of the faculties and departments involved - o An environmental scan has been done to identify and address potential program duplication, per MHEC - Once the concept and concept paper have been reviewed and approved by Academic Affairs, they will send it to the Program Concept Group for review.
 Discussion of it will be conducted in an email group, on which the faculty who have proposed the concept will be copied, so they can respond to any questions.

-Sample Concept Paper
+Sample Concept Document